paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-105-community-services-programs.md

 #### References in Text
 [Section 681(d) of title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section681/d&num=0&edition=prelim), referred to in subsec. (a)(1), was repealed by Pub.
 L. 104–208, div.
 D, title II, § 208(b)(3)(A), Sept.
 30, 1996, 110 Stat.
 3009–742.

 The Public Works and Economic Development Act of 1965, referred to in subsec. (b)(1), is Pub.
 L. 89–136, Aug.
 26, 1965, 79 Stat.
-552, as amended.
-Titles I to VI of the Act of 1965 were repealed and new titles I to VI were enacted by Pub.
+552. Titles I to VI of the Act of 1965 were repealed and new titles I to VI were enacted by Pub.
 L. 105–393, title I, § 102(a), Nov.
 13, 1998, 112 Stat.
 3597.
 As so enacted, section 401 of the Act no longer defines “redevelopment areas” and section 202 of the Act no longer contains a subsec. (b).
 For complete classification of this Act to the Code, see Short Title note set out under [section 3121 of this title](./chapter-038-public-works-and-economic-development.md#section-3121) and Tables.

 <a id="section-9820"></a>